drakkr/QSOS/Docs/en/Maintainer/qsos-maintainer-guide_en.md

 * Briefly introduce Mozilla's technical platform and redirect to appropriate links
 * Detail how to build and publish a new version of XulEditor (Makefile, packaging, publication on the Web)

-# Impact of some modifications
+# Impact analysis of some modifications

 ## Modification of the QSOS method